ghyhm/hitrate-loader/README.md

 <code>java -jar build/libs/hitrate-loader-1.jar dev &</code>

 The parameter is to specify whether we use dev or prd properties file.

-Note:

-In real world, we can have shell scripts to execute the jar file.
-Then we can setup schedular like Autosys to run the shell script when the file exists.

 ## Database
 MySQL is used in the application.